Delsin-Yu/GD-AtlasTexture-Creator/README.md

 Control|Description|Selections
 :-|:-|:-
-`Snap Mode`|Controls the `snapping precision` when editing rect parameters, similar to the options inside the `AtlasTexture Region Editor Window`.|`Pixel Snap`: All Editing Metrics are clamped to integer persicion.<br>`None`: All Editing Metrics are clamped to two digit.
+`Snap Mode`|Controls the `snapping precision` when editing rect parameters, similar to the options inside the `AtlasTexture Region Editor Window`.|`Pixel Snap`: All Editing Metrics are clamped to integer precision.<br>`None`: All Editing Metrics are clamped to two digits.
 `AtlasTexture Slicer`|Toggle the visibility of the `AtlasTexture Slicer`, a tool for automating AtlasTexture creation.|`On`: Displays the `AtlasTexture Slicer`<br>`Off`: Hides the `AtlasTexture Slicer`
 `Scan AtlasTexture Button`|Scan the eligible `AtlasTextures` which uses the current inspecting `Texture2D` and displays the result inside the viewport.|`Scan AtlasTexture In Folder`: Scan the eligible AtlasTextures in the directory where the current inspecting `Texture2D` is located.<br>`Scan AtlasTexture In Project`: Scan the eligible AtlasTextures everywhere inside the project.